presstofan/academic-kickstart/content/authors/yihui-fan/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I work as a data scientist at a management consultancy firm.
-I enjoy coding in R and Python, building data products and visualisation tools and I am also a deep learning enthusiast.
+bio: I enjoy messing with R and Python code, building data products and visualisation tools.

 interests:
 - Statistical Modelling